KunLinTsai24/Ad-Campaign-Optimization/README.md

 *   **936 (Fitness Goals):** Appeal to individuals interested in fitness, health, and wellness products.
 This campaign promotes items like gym equipment, activewear, and nutritional supplements.
 *   **1178 (Home Renovators):** Attract DIY enthusiasts, homeowners, and individuals looking to improve their living spaces.
 The campaign focuses on promoting home renovation products such as tools, furniture, and decor items.

-This data-driven approach aims to enhance the efficiency of ad spend and drive higher ROI for future marketing campaigns.

 <br/>

 The original dataset for this analysis is available here \[[link](https://github.com/KunLinTsai24/Ad-Campaign-Optimization/blob/main/data/ad_campaign.csv)\].